Sizing up Trump's green-card halt: Is it just temporary?

 President Donald Trump has hinted that he might extend a 60-day hold on green cards for foreign workers that he ordered to protect American jobs during the coronavirus outbreak

-SAN DIEGO -- Pamela Austin, a recruiter at Adventist Health Bakersfield in California, made seven job offers to foreign nurses in February and just finished a first round of interviews with 12 more candidates.
-They are from all over the world, including the United Kingdom, the Philippines, Australia and Malaysia.
+SAN DIEGO -- Pamela Thompson, a recruiter at Adventist Health Bakersfield in California, made seven job offers to foreign nurses in February and just finished a first round of interviews with 12 more candidates.
+They are from all over the world, including the United Kingdom, Philippines, Australia and Malaysia.

-The international candidates fill the private hospital's critical need for experienced nurses who can work in emergency rooms and intensive care units, Austin said — jobs that can't be met alone with U.S. nurses, many of whom are recent graduates.
+The international candidates fill the private hospital's critical need for experienced nurses who can work in emergency rooms and intensive care units, Thompson said — jobs that can't be met only with U.S. nurses, many of whom are recent graduates.

 That need could go unfilled, however, if President Donald Trump extends a 60-day hold on green cards he ordered in the name of protecting American jobs amid the coronavirus outbreak.

-“It would be a huge setback,” Austin said.
+“It would be a huge setback,” Thompson said.
 “Those are holes I don’t have people to fill.”

 Trump says the measure is necessary at a time when unemployment has climbed to levels last seen during the Great Depression.